Diffraction Aided Wireless Positioning: Introduction

 A critical use case in modern wireless networks is positioning for public safety scenarios, which poses numerous distinctive challenges.
 Wireless networks can become highly congested during emergencies such as mass shootings or firefighting incidents, resulting in suboptimal coverage and adversely impacting emergency response efforts.
 From the industrial perspective, a solution to address this challenge has been devised in the United States through a public-private partnership between the federal government and AT\&T and is called FirstNet \cite{Firstnetroadmap}.
 To counter network congestion, FirstNet proposed the use of a dedicated band - LTE Band 14 exclusively for public safety usage.
-Further, the Z-axis position of the UE is measured using a barometer and reported over the dedicated band for positioning purposes.
+In addition, the z-axis position of the UE is measured using a barometer and reported over the dedicated band for positioning purposes.
 However, this solution relies on fixed cellular base stations, making them susceptible to potential damage, especially during emergencies such as fires, which can result in loss of coverage due to power loss.

 Therefore, there is a pressing need for a swiftly deployable private wireless network tailored to meet the exclusive requirements of public safety for both communication and positioning.
-Such a network would enhance indoor coverage and reliability, thereby contributing to developing effective emergency response strategies.
+Such a network would improve indoor coverage and reliability, thus contributing to the development of effective emergency response strategies.
 Prior art has proposed a system that involves the deployment of mobile UAVs equipped with positional awareness, denoted as `anchors.'
-These mobile anchors establish wireless connections with User Equipment (UE), called `nodes', located within a building \cite{dwivedi2021positioning, harishetal, duggaletal, duggal20243d}.
-Previous analysis of this system demonstrates how this system can enhance indoor coverage by leveraging UAV mobility, as discussed in \cite{duggaletal}, while addressing indoor positioning requirements using 5G technology, as elaborated in \cite{harishetal}.
-However, a key challenge for indoor scenarios lies in further refining the accuracy of the Z-axis position estimation, especially as quickly navigating between floors poses challenges for emergency responders.
-The primary source of the position error is due to the presence of NLOS bias in the TOF measurements.
+These mobile anchors establish wireless connections with User Equipment (UE), called `nodes', located within a building \cite{dwivedi2021positioning, harishetal, duggaletal, duggal20243d, albaneseetal}.
+Previous analysis of this system demonstrates how this system can improve indoor coverage by leveraging UAV mobility, as discussed in \cite{duggaletal}, while addressing indoor positioning requirements using 5G technology, as elaborated in \cite{harishetal}.
+However, a key challenge for indoor scenarios lies in further refinement of the accuracy of the z-axis position estimation, especially as quickly navigating between floors poses challenges for emergency responders.
+The primary source of the position error is due to the presence of NLoS bias in the ToF measurements.